luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

 ## Data Preprocessing
-With our raw metrics successfully recorded by _EnergiBridge_, we were left with 420 individual CSV files (30 trials across 12 model configurations, plus a baseline control group in each experiment).
-In this study, we focus on Graphics Processing Unit (GPU) metrics because LLM inference is fundamentally a GPU-bound workload.
+With our raw metrics successfully recorded by _EnergiBridge_, we were left with 420 individual CSV files (30 trials across 12 model configurations, plus a baseline control group in each batch).
+In this study, we focus on GPU metrics because LLM inference is fundamentally a GPU-bound workload.

 ### Total Energy (Trapezoid Rule)
-EnergiBridge records power consumption as a rate (milliwatts) at regular time intervals.
+EnergiBridge records power consumption in milliwatts at regular time intervals.
 To find the actual total energy consumed by the GPU during a prompt generation, we needed to calculate the total area under the power-over-time curve.
 We achieved this by applying the **Trapezoid Rule** for numerical integration.
-By integrating the GPU power (converted to Watts) over the duration of the execution (in seconds), we successfully derived the Total Energy in *Joules* for every single trial.
+By integrating the GPU power (converted to Watts) over the duration of the execution (in seconds), we derived the **total energy** in *Joules* for every single trial.

 ### Data Cleaning: Errors and Outliers

 In empirical software engineering, there is a strict difference between a statistical outlier (a valid run that was unexpectedly slow) and invalid data.
 Including broken runs in our dataset would artificially lower our average energy consumption so it is vital to account for this.
 We first scanned the output logs to remove cases where the model failed to load, likely due to GPU VRAM bottlenecks.
 Any trial that hit our hard execution limit (60 seconds) was classified as a timeout.
 Finally, we applied a consistent statistical filter across every model configuration.
-Any trial whose total execution time deviated from its sample *mean by more than 3 standard deviations* was removed.
+Any trial whose total execution time deviated from its sample mean by more than **3 standard deviations** was removed.
 In total, our cleaning pipeline discarded 14 invalid or anomalous runs.
 We retained the clean dataset of **406 valid executions** out of the original 420.

 ### Baseline Subtraction
 To ensure our measurements reflected pure algorithmic efficiency, rather than static hardware overhead, we utilized our control group to calculate the system’s baseline idle power.
 By subtracting this constant background footprint from the total energy of each execution, we isolated the Dynamic Energy *(ΔΕ)*.
 This provides a much clearer comparison of each model's true efficiency.